Sirkazhi

 The town is believed to be of significant antiquity and has been ruled by the Medieval Cholas, Later Cholas, Later Pandyas, the Vijayanagar Empire, the Marathas and the British.
 The Tamil trinity of Carnatic music; Arunachala Kavirayar (1711–78), Muthu Thandavar (1525–1600) and Marimutthu Pillai (1712–87), originated from Sirkazhi.
 The Saiva saint Tirugnanasambandar, foremost of the Saiva Nayanars, was born here in the seventh century.
 Thirumangai Alvar Kaliyan (Thirumangai) was born in Thirukuraiyalur near Sirkazhi.
-The history of the town is centred on the Sattainathar Temple, which is dedicated to Hindu god Shiva.
-Also the history of town is associated with Rajarajeshwari – Angalaparameshwari Temple, which is dedicated to Goddess Adi shakthi, who believed to be most powerful form, located in the south of Kalumalaiyar river.
-The goddess when takes the forceful form, termed as "Shri Kali" or "Pechi amma" or " Angali" which forms the basis for the town's name as "Sirkali".
+The history of the town is centred on the Sattainathar Temple, which is dedicated to the Hindu god Shiva.
+The history of the town is also associated with Rajarajeshwari – Angalaparameshwari Temple, which is dedicated to the goddess Adi shakti, who is believed to be most powerful form, located in the south of Kalumalaiyar river.
+When the goddess takes on the forceful form, she is known as "Shri Kali" or "Pechi amma" or " Angali" which forms the basis for the town's name as "Sirkali".